Introduction to Tehama

 Organizations have a set of Members.
 These are users that have been invited and are trusted by the organization.
 Each member is given a role of either "Administrator", "Manager" or "Staff".
 This role designation controls what they can do on behalf of the Organization.
 A member's role can be changed as circumstances require.

-An organization has only one "Administrator" member.
-The organization administrator has full responsibility and control over the resources utilized by the Organization.
-The first person from your organization/company to be invited creates both the organization account and a user account and automatically becomes the administrator member for the organization.
-The administrator can "step down" by selecting a new administrator from the Managers.
-(The old administrator becomes a manager.)
+An organization has only one member with the "Administrator" role.
+This member is known as the "organization owner".
+The organization owner has full responsibility and control over the resources utilized by the Organization.
+The first person from your organization/company to be invited creates both the organization account and a user account and automatically becomes the organization owner.
+The organization owner can "step down" by selecting a new owner from the Managers.
+(The old owner becomes a manager.)

-An organization can have multiple "Managers", invited by the "Administrator".
-These members can perform all of the actions that an administrator can except those related to billing and payment.
+An organization can have multiple "Managers", invited by the organization owner (the member with the Administrator role).
+These members can perform most of the actions that an organization owner can, exceptions including visibility of organization usage and webhook administration.

-All other members in an organization are "Staff" members, invited by the "Administrator" or one of the "Managers".
+All other members in an organization are "Staff" members, invited by the organization owner or one of the "Managers".

 An organization owns, controls and/or uses Rooms in Tehama.

-A room is connected to a network.
+A Room is connected to a network, either a private network or a public network (e.g. resources in the cloud).
 More on this later.

-A room is a container with a set of tools and services running within it.
-Examples of this include Desktops, Secrets Vault, File Vault, Applications, ... .
-The only way the services and tools can discover the resources available, is through the connection the room provides.
+A Room is a container with a set of tools and services running within it.
+Examples of these include Desktops, Firewall Rules, Secrets Vault, File Vault, App Vault and Auditing Applications.
+The only way the services and tools can discover the resources available, is through the connection the Room provides.

 Why this complexity?
-In short, to separate access control that always belongs to the organization connected to the room, from control over the provisioned services/tools in the room.
-A typical use case is that it allows the service provider organization to control the infrastructure available in the room by paying for it (being the owner) yet still gives full access control to the connected service buyer organization.
+In short, to separate access control that always belongs to the organization connected to the Room, from control over the provisioned services/tools in the Room.
+A typical use case is that it allows the service provider organization to control the infrastructure available in the Room by paying for it (being the owner) yet still gives full access control to the connected service consumer organization.

-As we mentioned earlier, a room is connected to a network.
-This connection is established by installing a gateway agent on the network being connected to that works in conjunction with a gateway service (and secrets vault) running in the room.
-The "connected" organization has to configure both sides of this by first installing the gateway agent somewhere on their infrastructure and then configuring the rules/services using the user interfaces into the room's firewall rules and secrets vault to configure a list of access rules, passwords, secrets, services, ... .
+As we mentioned earlier, a Room is connected to a network.
+For private networks, this connection is established by installing a Tehama Gateway (at least one and optionally two if you go for the 'Multiple Gateways' option) somewhere in the infrastructure of the network being connected to that works in conjunction with a Tehama Gateway Service running in the Room.
+(For access to resources in the cloud, a Tehama Gateway is not required.
+This kind of network access is referred to as 'Internet Only'.)
+The "connected" organization has to configure access to the network using the user interfaces into the Room's firewall rules and secrets vault to configure a list of access rules, passwords, secrets, services, ... .
+(Firewalls in private networks must be opened up sufficiently for connectivity to the Tehama Gateway Service to be established.)

 Now that you understand the key concepts, let's Get Started!